loft-demos/vcluster-platform-demo-app-template/vcluster-use-cases/argocd-vcluster-pull-request-environments/pr-vcluster-shared-argo.md

     - `headShortSha`: The short, 8 character, version of the commit SHA of the Pull Request head branch.
 This is only used in the output of the example app.
 - **Cluster Generator based ApplicationSet** ([pr-preview-app-cluster-operator.yaml](./apps/pr-preview-app-cluster-operator.yaml)) uses labels, dynamically added to the `VirtualClusterInstance` created with the Pull Request Generator based ApplicationSet, to deploy the actual application code associated with the head commit of the Pull Request (in this example it is a [Helm based application](../../../helm-chart/)

-ideal PR-preview workflow for vClusters with sleep mode.
+Ideal PR-preview workflow for vCluster with sleep mode.

-🔍 What You’ve Done Right:

 ✅ Matrix generator using PR x Cluster
-✅ Label-based cluster filtering (only deploy to matching vcluster) ✅ Argo CD Notification subscription for wake-up only when OutOfSync ✅ Non-intrusive wake-up trigger (via subscribe.*)
+✅ Label-based cluster filtering (only deploy to matching vCluster) ✅ Argo CD Notification subscription for wake-up only when OutOfSync (new commit to PR head branch) ✅ Non-intrusive wake-up trigger (via subscribe.*)
 ✅ Precise per-vCluster labeling for webhook templating (vclusterName, vclusterProjectId) ✅ TLS + ingress config per preview